 The Irish community has had deep roots in the national capital region since the 19th century.
-For this reason, the City of Quebec is especially proud to be connected with the St. Patrick’s Day festivities and the 9th edition of its annual parade.
+For this reason, the City of Quebec is especially proud to be connected with Quebec city’s St. Patrick’s Day and the 10th presentation of its annual parade.

 All those of Irish descent, and all those who are Irish at heart, are invited to this important popular celebration.

 From March 21 to 24, Québec City goes green!

 For centuries, Quebeckers and Irish have had strong ties dating back to the arrival of hundreds of thousands of Irish immigrants in Québec City in the early and mid-nineteenth century, especially during the tragic Great Famine in Ireland Between 1845 and 1851.